jayventi/swath-total-protein-calc/README.md

 ### Executing Program

 1) Place one SWATH formatted .cvs file in the input_file directory found immediately under the main swath-total-protein-approach-calc project directory.
-* You may only process one file at a time, the calculations will abort if there's more than one file present.
+* You may only process one file at a time, the calculations will abort if there's more than one .csv file present.
 Any file name name is acceptable, it will be detected and used as a base name.
 * Template_File.csv is an example of how the data frame is to be set up.
 "PG.MolecularWeight" and "[ ]" are critical names for the script to identify the first molecular weight and samples, in column one and column six respectively.
-2)  Run the sswath_total_protein_approach_calc.R script either in RStudio or at the command line, RStudio is recommended.
+2)  Run the swath_total_protein_approach_calc.R script either in RStudio or at the command line, RStudio is recommended.
 * Open RStudio
 * Open Project: swath-total-protein-calc.Rproj
 * Open File: swath_total_protein_approach_calc.R
-* If you are not changing the conversion factor (10^9), highlight rows 1 to 168 of the script
+* If you are not changing the conversion factor (10^9), highlight all rows
 * Select Run
-* To clean up project, highlight rows 179 to 185 of the script and select Run

 ```
-"C:\Program Files\R\R-4.1\bin\Rscript.exe" C:\Users\myusername\Documents\R\SWATHTotProteinCalc\swath_tot_protein_calc.R
+"C:\Program Files\R\R-4.1\bin\Rscript.exe" C:\Users\myusername\Documents\R\swath-total-protein-approach-calc\swath_total_protein_approach_calc.R
 ```
 * An example of command line syntax is given above, the specifics may vary based on R version and OS.
 3)  Output files will be found in the output_files directory.
 They have the effects of TPA-calc_ followed by timestamp and the original input file name and a copy of the original input file will end up in the raw_input_history directory.
 The original file will be deleted on the successful completion of the calculations.